 Short-term rental tax basics

 When you start operating a short-term rental, you might not have experience with lodging taxes, but you’re probably familiar with income tax.
 It’s important to understand the difference between the two.

 Income tax is reported and paid annually to the federal government and many state governments on “taxable” income, which is income after allowed expense deductions.
 You pay this tax directly to the government.

 In Illinois, lodging taxes are imposed on the occupation of renting, leasing, or letting rooms to persons for living quarters for periods of less than 30 consecutive days.
 Short-term rental business owners may reimburse themselves for this tax liability by collecting the tax from guests.

 What’s the definition of “short-term rental” in Illinois?

-For tax purposes, short-term rentals in Illinois are defined as reservations of fewer than 30 consecutive days.
+For tax purposes, short-term rentals in Illinois are defined as reservations of less than 30 consecutive days.

 Who’s required to collect and file taxes on short-term rentals in Illinois?